-We are offering complimentary identity theft protection services through a one-year membership with Experian[®] IdentityWorksSM Credit 3B.
-This product helps detect possible misuse of your personal information and provides you with identity protection services focused on immediate identification and resolution of identity theft.
-IdentityWorks is completely free to you and enrolling in this program will not hurt your credit score.
-For more information on Experian IdentityWorks Credit 3B, including instructions on how to activate your complimentary membership as well as some additional steps you can take to help protect yourself, please see the pages that follow this letter.
-If you have any questions, please call 866-347-6455 between the hours of 8:00 a.m. and 5:30 p.m., Central Time, excluding major U.S. holidays.
+What You Can Do.
+We are offering you free access to Experian's IdentityWorks identity protection services for 12 months.
+This service helps detect possible misuse of your personal information and provides you with identity protection services focused on immediate identification and resolution of identity theft.
+This service is completely free to you and enrolling in this program will not hurt your credit score.
+For more information on Experian[©] IdentityWorksSM, including instructions to enroll in your free membership, and additional steps you can take, please see the pages that follow this letter.